hhu-stups/specifications/README.md

 The idea is that a small amount of data should be mandatory, and that it must be extensible with optional data that may be specific to a technique regarding model checking, predicate solving, etc.
+The scripts folder contains a few utilities to read and process the meta-information.

 ## Contributions